 The structure of the song consists of ‘verse/ bridge/ chorus/ verse/ bridge/ chorus/ verse/ chorus’ (or abcabcac) with an intro and faded outro.
 Sounds pretty ordinary, doesn’t it?
 Think again.

-Starting off the song with a 3/4 meter in the key of A major, a four-measure introduction begins the song consisting of a clever ostinato figure played by Paul on a Lowery organ (not Hammond Organ or Harpsichord as writers and listeners understandably assume).
+Starting off the song with a 3/4 meter in the key of A major, a four-measure introduction begins the song consisting of a clever ostinato figure played by Paul on a Lowery organ.
 “It’s a most wonderful phrase,” George Martin commented.
 “I think, you know, if Beethoven was around, he wouldn’t have minded one of those.”

 This intro moves directly into the first verse which is made up of two nearly identical melody lines sung solo by John interspersed within nineteen measures (nine for the first phrase, ten for the second phrase).
 The organ ostinato figure continues as heard in the introduction while simple whole-note bass work appears with John’s vocals for the first seven measures.
 Then the eighth and ninth measures bring in a somewhat more intricate bass run on top of a changed organ part, accented dramatically by the first appearance of Ringo on the hi-hats and kick drum.
 George’s tamboura first appears quietly in the ninth measure, it gradually increasing in volume for the remainder of the verse.
 John’s vocals are double-tracked for the first time starting on the fourteenth measure on the line “the girl with kaleidoscope eyes,” while Ringo emerges once again in the sixteenth measure with cymbal accents and bass drum which continue through until the end of the verse.
 The bass picks up the pace once again in the sixteenth through nineteenth measures while the organ figure once again changes shape.